cargomail-org/cargomail/README.md

 ## Revised Internet Mail Architecture

 This section proposes a revised version of the [Internet Mail Architecture, IETF RFC 5598](https://www.rfc-editor.org/rfc/rfc5598.html).
-The revised architecture separates the mailbox from the email address and uses a mechanism of push-and-pull requests over different routes to enable direct data exchange between resource servers.
-This mechanism has the potential to address spam and attachment issues more effectively than the current push-only email system.
-An additional pull layer facilitates the efficient transfer of data of any size.
+The revised architecture separates the mailbox from the email address and uses a mechanism of data push-then-pull over different routes to enable direct data exchange between resource servers.
+The extra data-pull request layer consists of servers, agents, and protocols.
+Together, they form the RHS that allows the resource owner (author) control over access to their digital resources through the use of email messages.
+The RHS extends the capabilities of the current Internet mail system, and has the potential to address spam and attachment issues more effectively than the MHS-only email system.

 ![Revised Internet Mail Architecture](images/revised_internet_mail_architecture.svg)